-\begin{itemize} \item Category I sink particles have stellar populations that produce no SN explosions.
-Here, we expect the gas to be relatively undisturbed and we count all gas mass in the particle as dense gas following a power-law density PDF regardless of the sink particle age.
-The percentage of sink particles in this category is only $0.13\,\%$. \item Category II sink particles have formed or will produce at least one SN.
-Due to feedback from the SN explosion, a GMC will not survive for long in this environment.
-In a study looking for OH($1720$\,MHz) masers in the inner Galaxy, \cite{Hewitt2009} found that dense gas can survive accompanying $15\%$ of SNRs.
-Considering that SNRs are visible only during the first $\sim0.1\,$Myr of their lifetime and assuming that SNe occur at a roughly constant rate after the first SNe go off, we can convert the SNR number fraction of $15\%$ into an upper age limit; We count gas in sink particles with SNRs as being dense gas, if the sink particle age since the first SN exploded is less than 15\% of the longest SNR lifetime.
-The first SNe, created by the most massive stars, are expected to begin exploding at a sink particle age of $10^{6.5}\,$yr or $\sim3\,$Myr \citep[e.g. ][]{Yungelson2008}.
+\begin{itemize} \item Category I sink particles contain dense, cold gas that creates stellar populations with time, but no SN explosions.
+Here, we expect the gas to be relatively undisturbed and we count all gas mass in the particle as dense gas following a power law density PDF regardless of the sink particle age.
+The percentage of sink particles in this category is only $0.13\,\%$. \item Category II sink particles contain dense, cold gas that has formed or will produce at least one SN.
+Due to feedback from the massive stars that eventually produce SN explosions, a GMC will not survive for long in this environment.
+In a study looking for OH($1720$\,MHz) masers in the inner Galaxy, \cite{Hewitt2009} found that dense gas interacts with only 15\% of SNRs.
+Considering that SNRs are visible only during the first $\sim0.1\,$Myr of their lifetime and assuming that SNe occur at a roughly constant rate after the first SNe go off, we can convert the SNR number fraction of $15\%$ into an upper age limit.
+We count gas in sink particles with SNRs as being dense gas only if the sink particle age since the first SN exploded is less than 15\% of the longest SNR lifetime.
+The first SNe, created by the most massive stars, are expected to begin exploding at a sink particle age of $\sim3\,$Myr \citep[e.g. ][]{Yungelson2008}.